Skip to main content

 3. Each session card displays:

-• Session name
+• Session name and ship date

-• Status (Draft, In Progress, Completed, Cancelled)
+• Status (Draft, Submitted, Synchronized, Cancelled)

 • Creation and last updated dates